 Up, Down, Short, Medium, Long

 Ramps vary the amplitude, either increasing over time (up) or starting with a high amplitude and decreasing to stop (down).
-Obviously, these means that they are longer effects than clicks and bumps – however, some of them are surprisingly quick.
+This means that they are longer effects than clicks and bumps, however, some of them are surprisingly quick.
 The variation in amplitude over time is not always linear, some accelerate quickly at the beginning or end of the effect.

 An important consideration is the dynamic response of the actuator you are using.
 Remember the amplitude is controlled by the voltage, some actuators have a low start voltage (relative to their rated voltage) which means there is a lot more scope available for noticing subtle changes in amplitude.
 Compare the Typical Performance Characteristics graph on the datasheets to see how the ERM or LRA’s amplitude varies with voltage.